-Most people know that adding featured images to your WordPress blog articles helps attract visitors.
+Most people know that adding featured images to your WordPress website helps attract visitors.
 But did you know that your featured images, when setup correctly, greatly boost your search engine performance?
-Here’s some quick tips – from start to finish – and how to create SEO friendly featured images for your WordPress blog articles.
+Here’s some quick tips – from start to finish – and how to create SEO friendly featured images for your WordPress website.

 First, choose an appealing photo: